odoo/documentation/content/developer/cli.rst

     stops the server after its initialization.

-.. option:: --geoip-city-db <path>

-   Absolute path to the GeoIP City database file.

-.. option:: --geoip-country-db <path>
+.. option:: --geoip-db <path>

-   Absolute path to the GeoIP Country database file.
+   Absolute path to the GeoIP database file.

 .. _reference/cmdline/testing: